ksan01/AlgoProject/README.md

 *Kerem San*
 <br/><br/>

-An automated trading bot using a simple mean reversion trading strategy.
+An automated trading bot that trades stocks using a mean reversion trading strategy.

 **Disclaimer:** This program is not a fully developed trading bot that promises or attempts to generate positive returns every single trading